 c.
-Auctions - Non-Competitive Subscriptions for New Primary Dealers Calculation of the Ordinary Non-Competitive Subscriptions
+Non-Competitive Subscriptions for New Primary Dealers7 For new Primary Dealers, the following regime applies:

+Calculation of the Ordinary Non-Competitive Subscriptions

 During the first auction following the appointment of a new Primary Dealer, the authorised amount of Ordinary Non-Competitive Subscriptions of the new Primary Dealer is calculated following the same principles as for the other Primary Dealers.